+With hundreds of miles of backcountry roads conditions can change without notice.
+Please travel on backcountry roads with caution.
 Driving off roads, in washes, or cross country damages the fragile desert soil and is prohibited by National Park Service regulations.
-Please check with local rangers on the road conditions before driving into the backcountry.

 For more information regarding the designated wilderness areas in Lake Mead National Recreation area, please visit the Wilderness page.

 Please help preserve Lake Mead NRA by staying on approved roads, respecting the rights of other visitors, and carrying out all trash and litter.
 Many marinas carry trash cans and dumpsters located around the park.